 Media Advisory: Tropical Storm Isaias Update

 AKRON, Ohio, Aug.
-7, 2020 /PRNewswire/ -- FirstEnergy Corp.
+8, 2020 /PRNewswire/ -- FirstEnergy Corp.
 (NYSE: FE) utilities continue restoration efforts for customers of Jersey Central Power & Light (JCP&L) who lost power as a result of Tropical Storm Isaias.
-Service has been restored to approximately 566,000 JCP&L customers – more than 72% of the 788,000 customers impacted by the storm.
+Service has been restored to more than 696,000 JCP&L customers – more than 88% of the 788,000 customers impacted by the storm.

-More than 8,000 utility personnel from JCP&L, other FirstEnergy companies, and partner utilities from electric industry mutual assistance organizations continue working around the clock to restore power to about 221,000 JCP&L customers who remain without power, which includes approximately 155,000 customers in the hardest hit areas of Morris, Monmouth and Union counties.
-Utility crews have replaced more than 68,000 feet of wire, hundreds of poles and crossarms, and worked through more than 360 closed roads to repair service.
+More than 9,000 utility personnel from JCP&L, other FirstEnergy companies, and partner utilities from electric industry mutual assistance organizations continue working around the clock to restore power to about 92,000 JCP&L customers who remain without power.
+Utility crews have replaced more than 140,000 feet of wire, hundreds of poles and crossarms, and worked through more than 400 closed roads to repair service.

+- Ocean County: Approximately 4,000 customers remain without power of the 25,400 customers served.

+- Union County: Approximately 5,000 customers remain without power of the 27,200 customers served.

-Based on current outages and damage assessments, approximately 85% of affected customers are expected to be restored by the end of the day today.
-The majority of remaining customers in both the Northern and Central Regions are expected to be restored by Tuesday, August 11 at 11:30 p.m.
+Based on current outages and damage assessments, some difficult restorations may extend into early next week, and we are projecting that these customers in both the Northern and Central Regions are expected to be restored by Tuesday, August 11 at 11:30 p.m.
+Customer-specific restoration estimates will be updated when available.
+For updates, please login to your JCP&L account, call 1-888-LIGHTSS (1-888-544-4877), or visit www.firstenergycorp.com/outages.

-FirstEnergy continues to work closely with its utility companies and mutual assistance organizations to secure additional resources to assist with restoring all impacted customers.

 More Information